xamarin/xamarin-forms-samples/FormsGridLayout/README.md

 ---
-name: GridLayoutDemo
+name: Xamarin.Forms - GridLayoutDemo
 description: This sample demonstrates how to display various ui elements in a grid.
-GridLayoutDemo is based off of https://github.com/xamarin/monodroid-samples/tree/master/GridLayoutDemo
+GridLayoutDemo is based off of...
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: